-If, for some reason, a psychotic mother must be cared for at home, it is essential that both the mother and her baby remain under constant observation by family or friends who have been educated about postpartum psychosis and know when and whom to call in case of an emergency.
-A psychotic mother's actions are totally irrational, and irreversible damage can be done if she is left alone [2].
+If, for some reason, a mother with psychosis must be cared for at home, it is essential that both the mother and her baby remain under constant observation by family or friends who have been educated about postpartum psychosis and know when and whom to call in case of an emergency.
+A patient with psychosis will display actions that are totally irrational, and irreversible damage can be done if she is left alone [2].
 Possible other sources of supervision include home health providers or social workers.